sophie1992/imaging-processing/README.md

 ## License

-This project is licensed under the GUN License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments